TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Testing/WritingFunctional.rst

 test is isolated from other tests, even within one test case.
 There is only one optimization
 step: The instance between single tests of one test case is not fully created from scratch, but the existing instance is just cleaned up (all database tables truncated).
-This is a measure to speed up execution, but still, the general thinking is that each test stands for it's own and should not have side effects on other tests.
+This is a measure to speed up execution, but still, the general thinking is that each test stands for its own and should not have side effects on other tests.

 The :php:`TYPO3\TestingFramework\Core\Functional\FunctionalTestCase` contains a series